AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-api-examples.md

 ---
 id: zeuz-api-examples
-title: Zeuz API Examples
+title: ZeuZ API Examples
 ---

-Zeuz API provides an external interface for clients to interact with the server and fetch various information.
+ZeuZ API provides an external interface for clients to interact with the server and fetch various information.
 Complete API documentation can be found [here](https://documenter.getpostman.com/view/10815312/SzfAzSWj).